Column Lineage

 The lineage engine traces each output column:

-Use Cases
+Use cases

-• Audit -- "What joins and filters constrain the data in this report column?"
+order_counta direct pass-through, or does it go through a CASE expression?" - Audit: "What joins and filters constrain the data in this report column?"

-• Migration -- "Which source tables does this query actually depend on?"
+- Migration: "Which source tables does this query actually depend on?"

 Performance